MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-az-cli2.md

 ## Listing and querying the resources

 You can use the `list` command to list and see the resources you have created in your Azure subscription.
-There are various output formats and query options available to filter and sort the list of resources in the way you want to see them.
+There are various output formats and query options available to filter and sort the list of resources in the way you prefer to see them.

-`az vm list` shows the list of VMs in a simple tabular format (if the `--output table` option is selecte, or set by default to 'table').
+`az vm list` shows the list of VMs in a simple tabular format (if the `--output table` option is selected).
+Typically, the default format is 'table'.

 ```azurecli
 az vm list --output table